shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The creatures of the forest responded with regular forest critter noises.

+*Is he really going to be here?
+Maybe I’m too early.
+I shouldn’t get my hopes up.
+Fisher is likely dead, and this strange wolf is leading me into a trap.*

-Ersatzica sat down under a tree.
+Nevertheless, Ersatzica sat down under a tree.
 She beat on the drums and hummed a little tune.

 Music: <https://www.youtube.com/watch?v=o8pQLtHTPaI>

 “Ersie?” a voice called out.

 Ersie stood up.
-“Fisher?”
+“Fisher?” *Could it really be…?*

 A figure arose from a bush.
 It was too dark to see anything other than their silhouette, but it was definitely a cat.
 “Ersie?”
 He walked forward into the small clearing under the trees.
 He wore a hat with a feather sticking out of it.

 “Fisher?”
 She approached.
 As she got closer, the cat definitely was black and white, and had a bandage over an eye.
-“Fisher!”
-She jumped out of her wolfskin, pouncing on him with a passionate kiss.
-They lingered for a tender moment, then Ersie backed off.
-Sheepishly smiling, she said, “Sorry, I was just so excited to see—”
+“Fisher!” *It really is!
+It really is!* She jumped out of her wolfskin, pouncing on him with a passionate kiss. *I can’t believe he’s alive!* They lingered for a tender moment. *I may be a wolf, and he may be a cat, and this may be wrong, but I don’t care.
+As long as he’s ok—*then Ersie backed off.
+Sheepishly smiling, she said, “Sorry, I’m just so excited to see you—”

-Fisher put a finger to her mouth, sitting up.
-“I love you, Ersie.”
+Fisher put a finger to her mouth, wiping a tear from her eye.
+“I love you, too, Ersie.”
 He kissed her back.

 He grabbed her in a hug and pulled her close.
 She pulled his head close in turn.
 He rubbed her back, stroking behind her orange cat ears and around her shoulders.
 She took a free hand to beat on the drums. *BUM BUM BUM* She synced it to his movements, then slowed the beat down, as she felt pleasure from his strokes.
 She also rubbed behind his neck.

 Things got heated up, and suddenly they found themselves on fire.
 Literally.

-Ersie swatted at Fisher’s chest to put out the fire on his fur, and Fisher blew on the flames on Ersie’s chest to put them out.
+“Fire!”
+Ersie screamed, frantically pawing at Fisher’s chest.
+“You’re on fire!”

+“So are you!”
+Fisher patted down her chest, putting out the fire.

 After a final pat down, they both were no longer on fire.
 They sat down against a tree, holding hands and leaning on each other.

 Fisher sighed.
-“Ersie.”
+“Well, that was something, huh, Ersie?”

 “Fisher!
 I’m so glad you’re alive!”
-She sat next to him, leaning against a tree.
+She cried.
 “I saw that cat, and I thought it was you and—”

 “I’m fine.”
 He rubbed a paw hand along her thigh.
 “But you’re still a cat!
 A beautiful, gorgeous orange cat, with soft fur, and *sharp* claws, and… I can’t get enough of seeing you like this.”